AllenInstitute/asap-modules/README.rst

 ASAP requires Render web service (https://github.com/saalfeldlab/render) to be installed for storing and processing the data.
-Please refer to .. _Render: https://github.com/saalfeldlab/render for details on its installation.
+Please refer to `Render <https://github.com/saalfeldlab/render>`_ for details on its installation.

 Installing ASAP-modules
 -----------------------